Grade Level(s): 9

 Grade Level(s): 11, 12

-Prerequisite: Guitar III Honors, audition, and interview
+Prerequisite: Guitar III Honors and audition

 Credit: 1.0

-String Orchestra Electives
+String Orchestra

 The string orchestra electives must be taken in the specified order.
 An audition is required to skip any class in the sequence.